Crystallographic ordering of Al and Sn in {\alpha}-Ti

-The inclusion of higher \textalpha{}-stabiliser content (particularly Sn) for high temperature alloys such as Ti--834 or Ti--6242 is partly motivated by reduction of \textbeta{} volume fraction.
-The \textbeta{} phase is more susceptible to degradation of its mechanical properties and environmental resistance at elevated temperature due to the higher diffusion rates in the bcc phase \cite{LandW,Rosa1970}, so that reducing its volume fraction provides better retention of properties to higher temperatures for an \textalpha{}+\textbeta{} alloy.
+For rotating parts of jet engines, fatigue and high-temperature properties are also important.
+Crystallographic ordering is linked to increased dwell sensitivity, due to micromechanical stress localisation resulting from slip band formation \cite{Brandes2010,Neeraj2001}.
+Meanwhile, higher \textalpha{}-stabiliser content (particularly Sn) is partly motivated by \textbeta{} fraction reduction for high-temperature alloys, since the higher diffusion rates in \textbeta{} make it more suscseptible to degradation of mechanical properties and environmental resistance with temperature than \textalpha{} \cite{LandW,Rosa1970}.

 Alloys known to experience a dwell fatigue life debit include Ti--64, Ti--6246 and Ti--834 \cite{Zheng2018}.
 The Al$_{\mathrm{eq}}$ values for these alloys are 7.5, 8.9 and 9.3 wt.\%, respectively.
 Additionally, ageing treatments in the \textalpha{}+\textalpha{}$_2$ field are often used to strengthen the \textalpha{} phase, despite the potential impact on dwell fatigue resistance.

-A guideline that has been commonly referenced in titanium alloy design and industry for several decades has been that an alloy will be stable and ``unlikely'' to form \textalpha{}$_2$ if Al$_{\mathrm{eq}} \le$ \SI{9}{\wtpercent} \cite{Rosenberg1968,Kosaka2007}.
-However, it has been demonstrated in this study that this is comfortably within the \textalpha{}$_2$-forming regime for the binary Ti--Al and Ti--Sn systems.
+A commonly referenced guideline in titanium alloy design and industry has been that an alloy will be stable and ``unlikely'' to form \textalpha{}$_2$ if Al$_{\mathrm{eq}} \le$ \SI{9}{\wtpercent} \cite{Rosenberg1968,Kosaka2007}.
+However, this study demonstrates that this is comfortably within the \textalpha{}$_2$-forming regime for the binary Ti--Al and Ti--Sn systems.
 The mixed ordered phase Ti$_3$(Al,Sn) can also form in alloys containing both solutes \cite{Radecka2016b}.
-This study has considered model alloys with single-phase \textalpha{} microstructures, so that the alloy Al$_{\mathrm{eq}}$ is the same as the \textalpha{} phase's Al$_{\mathrm{eq}}$ content.
-It may be noted that the \textalpha{} phase in \textalpha{}+\textbeta{} alloys will be enriched in \textalpha{}-stabilising solutes relative to the alloy composition.
+It is further noted that, in an \textalpha{}+\textbeta{} alloy, the \textalpha{} phase will be Al-- or Sn--enriched relative to the alloy composition.